DigitalSlideArchive/dsa-run-custom-ai-models/README.md

 There are two components for this module:

-1. **DSA Adapter**: Helps users to deploy and run the AI adapter with already present Digital slide archive
+1. **DSA Adapter**: Help users to deploy and run the AI adapter with Digital slide archive

 Following are the steps needed to download and deploy the AI adapter